clemens-tolboom/drupal-views-random/README.md

       };
     })(jQuery);

-Then add the callback name to JS settings:
+Then specify the callback into JS settings:

      drupal_add_js(array('views_random' => array(